Grooming the yellow horse back to white

 - For mares, find a way to loosely braid the shorter tail hairs at the top of the tail so that the urine stream doesn’t catch them.
 You don’t have to braid like you are going into the hunter ring, keep it loose and comfortable.
 More on that here!

 - Keep the tail clean and conditioned.
-Healthy hairs don’t take stain as easily as brittle and damaged hair.
+Healthy hairs don’t take stains as easily as brittle and damaged hair.

 - Don’t be afraid to bang the tail, if it’s appropriate for your discipline.
 This removes the super icky stained parts.
 You might notice a huge difference with just an inch or so.
 For directions on banging a horse’s tail, read this.